by Contributing Author

 Application for the Federal Tax Identification Number

-The Federal Tax Identification Number of your company is the Employer Identification Number (EIN) that permits you to legally perform tasks, including applying for business licenses, opening a company bank account, and hiring employees.
+Your company’s Federal Tax Identification Number is the Employer Identification Number (EIN) that permits you to legally perform tasks, including applying for business licenses, opening a company bank account, and hiring employees.
 Plus, you can pay taxes.
 All you need to do is apply for the number online through the IRS website.

-EIN is not needed while operating the business as a single-member LLC and sole proprietor.
+EIN is unnecessary while operating the business as a single-member LLC and sole proprietor.
 Still, you can obtain EIN to ensure a separation between personal and business liability.
 It also protects your SSN on business documents.
 You can also protect against business identity theft.

 Obtain insurance for your business